Rudy Mancuso: Career

 Mancuso collaborated with fellow comedian and musician Simon Rex for the video "Storytelling" which was released on his channel July 2018.

 In September 2018, Mancuso joined O.A.R. at Red Rocks Amphitheater in Colorado for a performance.
 He and fellow Shots Studios artist Lele Pons hosted the 2018 Hispanic Heritage Foundation Awards show.
 The two performed Pons' "Celoso," with Mancuso playing the instrumental on the piano.

 In September 2018, Mancuso released his fourth single, "Lento."
 In October 2018, he released "Superhero Therapy" with Lele Pons, Anwar Jibawi, and King Bach.
 The video is the most recent installment of his super hero series, which has over 68 million views total.

 In November 2018, Mancuso both performed and received an award at the 2018 ALMAs.
 The award was presented by fellow Shots Studios star Alesso.
 He also performed a cover of Queen's You're My Best Friend in support of Netflix's Bohemian Rhapsody (film) and the Mercury Phoenix Trust which was released to his YouTube channel.
 He also hosted the 'Concert for Tommy's Field', a charity event held at the Orpheum Theater in Los Angeles.
 Performances included Lele Pons, Bryce Vine, and others.

 Mancuso has produced sponsored videos working with companies such as Target and Clif bar which blend music and comedy.
 He also appeared in a video with basketball star Stephen Curry for Brita water filters.

+Filmmaking

+In 2022, Mancuso was working on his directorial debut Música, starring himself, Camila Mendes, Francesca Reale, & JB Smoove and premiered on Prime Video in April 2024.
+After the premiere, Mancuso was reportedly set to direct the thriller "Stand-In" for Amazon MGM Studios & "Bob the Musical" for Walt Disney Pictures.